Medicinal Plant Lexicon

 Nightshade family (Solanaceae)

-The cayenne pepper - the name of the plant and the paprika-like red fruits harvested from it - is native to tropical South and Central America and it is now farmed in the entire tropical belt of the earth.
+Cayenne pepper - the name of the plant and the paprika-like red fruits harvested from it - is native to tropical South and Central America, and it is now cultivated across the entire tropical belt of the Earth.
 It is a perennial, bushy shrub, 0.5 to 1m high, with oval to oval-lanceolate leaves.
-The flowers are an off white, the fruits are bright red and shiny and have the typical shape of a pointed cone-shaped pepper - much smaller and less fleshy than our sweet peppers.
-Botanically it is a berry with large, hollow chambers divided by false partitions, so that it resembles a "capsule", which is expressed in the Capsicum genus name (Latin, ‘capsa’ = capsule).
+The flowers are off-white, the fruits are bright red and shiny, and have the typical shape of a pointed cone-shaped pepper - much smaller and less fleshy than bell peppers.
+Botanically, it is a berry with large, hollow chambers divided by false partitions, so that it resembles a "capsule", which is expressed in the Capsicum genus name (Latin, ‘capsa’ = capsule).
 The white, round seeds are attached to the internal partitions.

-Both the fruit and the seeds are characterised by a hot burning flavour, hence the name "pepper", which is attributable to the content of capsaicinoids.
-The fruit of cayenne pepper is therefore used as a strong spice and is the basis for numerous spicy sauces such as Tabasco (Mexico), Sambal Olek (Indonesia) and the red chili sauce in Chinese cuisine.
-Selective breeding and hybridising has created a bewildering array of varieties in size, shape, colour and piquancy.
+Both the fruit and the seeds are characterized by a hot, burning flavour, hence the name "pepper", which is attributable to the content of capsaicinoids.
+The fruit of cayenne pepper is therefore used as a strong spice and is the basis for numerous spicy sauces such as Tabasco (Mexico), Sambal Oelek (Indonesia) and the red chili sauce in Chinese cuisine.
+Selective breeding and hybridization have created a bewildering array of varieties in size, shape, color, and spiciness.
 This is why there is the addition of "sl" (sensu latiore = in the broader sense) after the botanical name of the plant.
-The small fruit varieties of C. frutescens and C. annuum L. var. minimum (mil) Heiser are used for pharmaceutical purposes.
+In addition to the fruits of C. annuum L. var. minimum, the small-fruited varieties of Capsicum frutescens L. are used for pharmaceutical purposes.

 Medicinally used parts of plants (herbal drug)

-The dried, ripe fruit is used.
-They are imported mainly to Europe from the tropical countries of Africa.
+The dried, ripe fruits (Capsici fructus) are used.
+They are mainly imported to Europe from tropical countries in Africa.

 Constituents of the herbal drug

-Cayenne pepper fruits contain capsaicinoids (mostly capsaicin), carotenoids and flavonoids.
+Cayenne pepper fruits contain hot-tasting capsaicinoids (mostly capsaicin), carotenoids, and flavonoids.

 Quality of the drug